Social and emotional learning isn't just for kids.

 As the creator of the check-in:

-Return to the class and channel where the Reflect check-in is posted.
+Return to the staff team and channel where the Reflect check-in is posted.
 Select Explore.

 Note: You do not need to wait until the check-in closes to use the Explore button.
 As team members respond, their reflections will be visible to you.